FearlessLugia/mapfolio/README.md

 experience with contextual geographic metadata.

-To complement this interactive visual showcase, the portfolio will include essential professional components such as a landing page, a resume section, a 3D timeline exhibiting my previous experiences, and a contact form for potential employers.
+To complement this interactive visual showcase, the portfolio will include essential professional components such as a landing page, a timeline exhibiting my previous experiences, project highlights, and correspondence to find me.

 ## Technical Stack

-To meet these objectives, the project will employ **Next.js** as a full-stack solution due to its SEO-friendly features.
+_Mapfolio_ employs **Next.js** for both front-end and back-end development, providing SEO-friendly and responsive interfaces.
-**TypeScript** will be used for both front-end and back-end development to ensure type safety and consistency.
-Usage of **Tailwind CSS** and **shadcn/ui** will ensure a responsive frontend.
+**TypeScript** ensures type safety and maintainability.
+The visual design uses **Tailwind CSS** and **shadcn/ui** components, while advanced animations and visual effects are created using **GSAP**.

-Supabase
-Data management including photo metadata and user data will be handled through a **PostgreSQL** database, combined with **Prisma** ORM. **Amazon S3** is selected for image storage, as it provides cloud-based reliability and scalability.
+Data management including photo metadata and user data is handled through **Prisma** ORM with **PostgreSQL** database hosted by **Supabase**, with images stored securely in **DigitalOcean Spaces**, an **Amazon S3**-compatible storage service.
+Built-in **CDN** is used to cache and deliver content closer to users.
-DigitalOcean Spaces is a S3-compatible object storage service with built-in CDN.
-CDN is used to cache and deliver content closer to users.

-Integration with external services like **Mapbox API** will provide basic map and geographic data. **Three.js** will be used as client components to add fancy 3D effects for the world map, landing page, and personal timeline.
+Integration with external services like **Mapbox API** will provide interactive map functionalities and geocoding features. **Better Auth** will be used for user authentication, ensuring secure access to the photo upload feature.

 ## Features

 ### Photo Upload and File Storage

-Photos will be uploaded via a secure back-end API, handling file uploads using the **multer** library, and subsequently extract location data (latitude and longitude) from each photo using the **exifr** library.
+Photos will be uploaded via a secure back-end API, handling file uploads and subsequently extract location data ( latitude and longitude) from each photo using the **exifr** library.
 To enhance user experience, this geographic information will be translated into readable country and city names through **reverse geocoding** via the Mapbox API.
-These photo metadata will be stored in a PostgreSQL database.
+These photo metadata will be stored in the PostgreSQL database.

-Photos will be stored securely in **Amazon Simple Storage Service** (Amazon S3) to ensure fast and reliable access.
-I will create a bucket and apply the **Standard Storage Class** to store photos.
-Also, no automatic lifecycle deletion policy will be configured that might automatically delete photos.

-To optimize storage efficiency and for simplicity, uploads will be restricted to JPG/JPEG file formats with a maximum allowed size of 2 MB, slightly above the typical size of approximately 1.5 MB per photo.
+Uploaded photos are securely stored in **DigitalOcean Space** to ensure fast and reliable access.
+No automatic lifecycle deletion policy will be configured that might automatically delete photos.
+To optimize storage efficiency and for simplicity, uploads will be restricted to `JPG`/`JPEG` file formats with a maximum allowed size of 10 MB per photo.

 Additionally, smaller-sized **thumbnail** versions of each image will be generated to optimize performance and reduce load times when viewing multiple images simultaneously on the map interface.
 Images and thumbnails will each have